Vanshdeveloper/hashchat/README.md

 ## 🔥 Features

 ### 🗑️ Zero Trace
 Messages exist only in memory — closing the tab purges them instantly.
 No server logs, no history, no evidence.

-### 🔐 Client-Side Encryption
-Data is encrypted before leaving your device.
-End-to-end encryption ensures only participants can read messages.

 ### 👤 Truly Anonymous
 No email, no phone numbers, no IP tracking.
 No accounts to create.
 Just pure, untraceable communication.